robertschaedler3/Fe2O3/learn/2-ownership/README.md

 // TODO
 ```

 > Another way to think about lifetimes is by looking at how the borrow checker works.
-Rather than treating lifetimes as a variables scope, the borrow checker represents lifetimes as a range of memory.
+Rather than treating lifetimes as a variables scope, the borrow checker treats lifetimes as a ranges of memory.
 >
 > See [But What is 'a Lifetime](https://www.youtube.com/watch?v=gRAVZv7V91Q&t=65s&ab_channel=leddoo) a more in-depth explaination of how lifetimes relate to memory.